murray-macdonald/CH572D_StdLib_English/README.md

 ## Original Source

 These files are based on the original CH572 library code provided by WCH (Nanjing Qinheng Microelectronics Co., Ltd.).

+## Testing

+These files are untested since automatic translation via Windsurf/Claude 3.7 Sonnet

 ## Copyright Notice